Earn an accelerated bachelor's in elementary education at Concordia University Wisconsin.

 Knowing that our amazing faculty will be raising up more quality teachers for supporting our children in K-9 schools brings me so much joy.
 God is good and we know He will work through this program to serve our students as they serve Christ in the church and the world.

 Who is the ideal candidate for this program?

 The ideal candidate for this program is someone who loves kids and wants to train up the future generation of learners for the Kingdom of God.
 Our program will serve any population of potential teacher well.
 We anticipate having students that are coming right out of high school and those with lots of life experience.
 This program will also draw people who have served as paraprofessionals/teacher’s aide in K-12 schools.

 Do you want to know more?

-If reading about the Accelerated Bachelor’s in Elementary Education excites you, you can book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and connect you to the information you need.
+If reading about the Accelerated Bachelor’s in Elementary Education excites you, you can find out more here.
 This could be the right path for you as you realize your dream of becoming a teacher.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.